joshuawe/plots_and_graphs/README.md

 </p>

-Every project including Machine Learning algorithms requires the evaluation of the algorithm's performance.
-The repertoire of metrics that can be used to assess these metrics is finite. **Plotsandgraphs** makes it easier for you to visualize these metrics by providing ...
-It uses the popular **matplotlib** package to create the figures, which also allows the user to apply their custom changes.
+Every Machine Learning project requires the evaluation of the algorithm's performance.
+Many metrics are task specific (classification, regression, ...) but are used again and again and have to be plotted again and again. **Plotsandgraphs** makes it easier for you to visualize these metrics by providing a library with tidy and clear graphs for the most common metrics.
+It serves as a wrapper for the popular *matplotlib* package to create figures.
+This also allows users to apply custom changes, if necessary.

 **Plotsandgraphs** is model- and framework-agnostic.
-This means that **plotsandgraphs** only needs the algorithm's results to perform analysis and visualization.
-In the case of a binary classifier only the true labels as well as the predicted probabilities are required as input.
-Instead of spending time in visualizing results, they can created by a single line of code.
-Furthermore, a different line of code could create all the metric visualizations for the specific problem type.
+This means that **plotsandgraphs** only needs the algorithm's results to perform analysis and visualization and not the actual model itself.
+In the case of a binary classifier only the *true labels* as well as the *predicted probabilities* are required as input.
+Instead of spending time in visualizing results for each metric, **plotsandgraphs** can calculate and visualize all classification metrics with a single line of code.

 **Plotsandgraphs** provides analysis and visualization for the following problem types:
 - **binary classification**